Smoked Pike’s Peak Roast

 barbecue smoked beef pikes peak roast

-For the secret ingredient, we’re adding a tasty brown sugar and paprika dry rub to add beautifully balanced flavors.
+For our seasoning, we’re using a tasty brown sugar and paprika dry rub to add beautifully balanced flavors.
 Whether you eat this fresh off the smoker or the next day in roast beef sandwiches, this glorious beef cut is loaded with rich flavor in every bite.

 barbecue smoked beef pikes peak roast